typelevel/doobie/doc/src/main/tut/05-Parameterized.md

 biggerThan(150000000).quick.run // Let's see them all
 ```

 So what's going on?
-It looks like we're just dropping a string literal into our SQL string, but actually wer'e constructing a proper parameterized `PreparedStatement`, and the `minProp` value is ultimately set via a call to `setInteger` (see "Diving Deeper" below.)
+It looks like we're just dropping a string literal into our SQL string, but actually we're constructing a proper parameterized `PreparedStatement`, and the `minProp` value is ultimately set via a call to `setInt` (see "Diving Deeper" below).

 **doobie** allows you to interpolate any JVM type that has a target mapping defined by the JDBC spec, plus vendor-specific types and custom column types that you define.
 We will discuss custom type mappings in a later chapter.

 ### Multiple Parameters

+Multiple parameters work the same way.
+No surprises here.

 ```tut
 def populationIn(range: Range) = sql"""